logoPostPlanify

 ToolBest ForStarting PriceFree Plan

-PostPlanifyBest overall alternative$39/mo7-day trial
+PostPlanifyBest overall alternative$99/mo7-day trial

-HootsuiteEnterprise social listening€149/user/moNo
+HootsuiteEnterprise social listening$249/user/mo30-day trial

-Sprout SocialDeep analytics with CRM$199/seat/moNo
+Sprout SocialDeep analytics with CRM$199/seat/mo30-day trial

-BufferSimple, affordable scheduling$6/channel/moYes (3 channels)
+BufferSimple, affordable schedulingFree / $6/channel/moYes (3 channels)

-LaterVisual-first Instagram planning$25/moNo
+LaterVisual-first Instagram planning$25/moLimited free

-MetricoolBudget analytics with ad tracking$22/moYes (1 brand)
+MetricoolBudget analytics with ad trackingFree / $25/moYes (1 brand)

-Vista SocialModern all-in-one platform$79/moNo
+Vista SocialModern all-in-one platform$79/mo14-day trial

 IconosquareDeep analytics + benchmarks$39/moYes (limited)

-SendibleAgency profile management$29/moNo
+SendibleAgency profile management$29/mo14-day trial

-SocialPilotBudget-friendly for teams$30/moNo
+SocialPilotBudget-friendly for teams$30/mo14-day trial

 Why People Are Switching from Zoho Social in 2026

 Zoho Social works well for businesses already invested in the Zoho ecosystem.
 But user reviews and feature comparisons reveal consistent limitations that push teams toward alternatives.
+These are the most common reasons I see:

 Zoho Social user reviews and ratings